EricTay1997/ML-Review/classical/12_unsupervised_clustering/notes.md

     - Assign each point to the center closest to it.
     - Update the center to the centroid of all points assigned to it.
     - Repeat from step 2 until converge.
+  - To pick $k$
-  - To pick $k$, we can plot the loss versus $k$ and use the "elbow" method.
+    - We can plot the loss versus $k$ and use the "elbow" method.
+    - Alternatively, we can look at the average silhouette score
+      - The silhouette score for a datapoint $\mathbf{x}$ is given by $\frac{b-a}{\max(a,b)},$ where $a$ is the average distance between $\mathbf{x}$ and points within its cluster, and $b$ is its distance to the nearest point that is not in its cluster.
+      - The higher the silhouette score the better.
+Points well inside a cluster will have a score of 1 and those near the edges would have -1.
   - K-means may sometimes have high variance and be sensitive to initialization.
   - K-means also considers distance in the euclidean space, i.e. clusters are circular.
 - DBSCAN works as follows (per [Géron](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1098125975)):